barbarashih/r_workshop_202306/index.md

 ```
 Q1.
 What does %% mean?

 Q2.
-What does the error you get from typing "a" mean?
+What does the error you get from typing "x" mean?

 <br/><br/>